 FASD can be hard to recognize because there is no single test for it.
 To determine if FASD is a possibility, health care providers will ask about the birth mother’s alcohol use during pregnancy.
 They will also review the child’s growth, medical history, and overall development, including when the child reached early milestones.

 Children with FASD may have a mix of challenges that vary from very mild to significant.
-Some of the signs and symptoms of FASD that you may see in the child in your care are listed on the following page.
+Some of the signs and symptoms of FASD that you may see in the child in your care are listed below.

-Health Impact MAY Include Any of the Following:
+Health Effects MAY Include Any of the Following:

 - Prematurity or “Failure to Thrive” – babies may have difficulty gaining and maintaining weight